rebelsky/csc207b/_exams/exam02.md

 11:59 p.m., Friday, 26 April 2019
   : Released some new tests and a vareity of minor updates.

+9:45 p.m., Sunday, 28 April 2019
+  : Updated the tests for Tries.
+  : Added tests for Circular DLLs.

 ## Questions and Answers

 _Here you will find the questions students ask along the way and